Badoit

+Badoit ([badwa]) is a French brand of carbonated mineral water from Saint-Galmier, Loire.
+300 million Badoit bottles are sold annually worldwide.
+Badoit is owned by the Société des eaux minérales d'Évian, a subsidiary of the Danone group, relating to the business of bottled water.

 Description

-"The carbonic acid gas therein is formed by combination and not by compression.
+The carbonic acid gas therein is formed by combination and not by compression.
 This is a very clear water, a tangy flavor, fresh, very nice.
-In its most recent analysis made by Mr. O. Henry, giving it nearly 3 grams of carbon dioxide per liter, many earthen and alkaline bi-carbonates and proportion of nitrate of magnesia whose presence seems to explain this amazing fact that the residents of Saint-Galmier have never counted a calculous person among them."
+In its most recent analysis made by Mr. O. Henry, giving it nearly 3 grams of carbon dioxide per liter, many earthen and alkaline bi-carbonates and proportion of nitrate of magnesia whose presence seems to explain this amazing fact that the residents of Saint-Galmier have never counted a calculous person among them.
 One source in 1856 says that the spring was capable of producing 7000 bottles a day.